FlippedCodes/docsify-betterembed/README.md

     > [!IMPORTANT]
     > Make sure you respect the spaces between the comments and your content.
 It can mess with the html (specifically tables), if they are left out.
-2. Embed the the content like this:
+2. Embed the content like this:

    ``` markdown
    [Some Name](path/to/markdown/file/with/embed.md#exampleName ':include')
    ```

 --> The link will then be replaced with the content.
 If it doesn't the selector, it will embed the whole page.
-Aka you might have done something wrong.
+Aka, you might have done something wrong.

 ### Tips

-- Setup 2 just converts to a different text, you can also use this to keep the link for markdown, vanilla-feeling:
+- Setup 2 just converts to a different text, you can also use this to keep the link for Markdown, vanilla-feeling:

   ``` markdown
   <!-- embedImport:start:exampleName -->